-Dr. Wainwright and the team of Austin Dental Care treat these common causes of chronic headaches.
+Dr. Wainwright and the team of Austin Dental Care can fix common causes of chronic headaches.

-Temporomandibular joint disorder, or TMJ, is a condition that affects the alignment, function, and health of jaw muscles and joints.
-Patients with TMJ may also experience painful symptoms in the facial area because of bruxism or a misaligned jaw.
+Temporomandibular Joint Disorder, or TMD, is a condition that affects the alignment, function, and health of jaw muscles and joints.
+Patients with TMD may also experience painful symptoms in the facial area because of bruxism or a misaligned jaw.
 Patients with a malfunctioning jaw joint may experience chronic headaches.
 To learn more about treating TMJ issues, see TMJ Treatment.

 Treatment with Oral Appliance Therapy

-Oral appliances act similarly to a mouthguard in that they keep teeth from touching bottom row teeth and grinding.
-You can wear oral appliances during the day or at night depending on the patient’s dental problem.
+Oral appliances act similarly to a mouthguard.
+They keep top row teeth from touching bottom row teeth and grinding.
+You can wear oral appliances during the day or at night depending on your dental problem.
 This solution targets bruxism and TMJ by preventing teeth clenching and grinding.
 When worn at night, oral appliances keep the airway free so patients wake up feeling well-rested.